davidfraser/WhatsApp-Key-DB-Extractor/README.md

  INSTRUCTIONS:

  1.)
-Extract "WhatsAppKeyExtract.zip" on your computer maintaining the directory structure.
+Extract "WhatsApp-Key-DB-Extractor.zip" on your computer maintaining the directory structure.
  2.)
 Browse to the extracted folder and click on "WhatsAppKeyExtract.bat".
  3.)
 Connect your device via USB*, unlock your screen and wait for "Full backup" to appear.
  4.)
 Leave the password field blank and tap on "Back up my data".